 The best way to find out is to contact your school’s financial aid office.
 They will be able to give you information about your school’s policy and the specific requirements for maintaining good academic standing in order to receive scholarships.

-Contact a DC Student Defense Attorney Today
+Contact An Experienced Student Defense Attorney Today

 If you have been accused of a crime and you are concerned about the effect that it may have on your college career, working with a student defense attorney to understand the extent of the accusation’s impact is vital.